daodejing/tabber.nvim/README.md

 # tabber
-*tabber* is a neovim plugin for tabs
+*tabber* is a neovim plugin for nicer tab closing

 In neovim, when closing a tab, you are taken to the most recently created tab.